Authorization Filters in ASP.NET Core Web API

 What is Authorization?

-The most important point to remember is that authentication happens first, followed by authorization.
-For a better understanding, please have a look at the following image.
+For a better understanding, please have a look at the following diagram:

 How Do We Implement Authorization Filters in ASP.NET Core Web API?

-Real-Time Example of Using Authorization Filters in ASP.NET Core Web API
+Implementing Authorization Filters in ASP.NET Core Web API:

 ASP.NET Core Web API Project Setup

 First, create a new ASP.NET Core Web API Project with the name AuthorizationFilterDemo.
-For simplicity, we will use JWT (JSON Web Tokens) for authentication.
-So, please install the JwtBearer NuGet Package, which is required for JWT Authentication in an ASP.NET Core application, by executing the below command in the Package Manager Console.
+We will use JWT (JSON Web Tokens) for authentication.
+So, please install the following JwtBearer NuGet Package, which is required for JWT Authentication in an ASP.NET Core application, by executing the below command in the Package Manager Console.
+This package enables JWT bearer token authentication middleware.
+Please install the version compatible with your .NET version.

 Install-Package Microsoft.AspNetCore.Authentication.JwtBearer

 Please modify the appsettings.json file as follows.
-Here, we are adding a key that we will use to generate and validate the JWT token.
+Here, we are adding a key that will be used to generate and validate the JWT token.
+The SecretKey will also be used to sign JWT tokens.
+For better security, use environment variables or secret managers in production.

 {